TrellixVulnTeam/1ACoding_FLDW/README.md

 This is to run the streamlit python file, etc.....
 Right clicking and run on an IDE ---- WILL NOT WORK ----- You must type in the terminal "streamlit run filename.py" This will open a local host onto a browser on your computer

 ##### That is the basic commands needed for Streamlit
+git push --force origin master/main if necessary when uploading to github